PierfrancescoSoffritti/handy/README.md

 We decided that the best approach to solve our problem, in terms of complexity and reliability, is to segment the hand starting from the color of the user's skin.
 The idea is quite simple: find the color of the user's skin and use it as a threshold to binarize the image.

 ### How to find the color of the user's skin
 In order to find the skin color we decided to designate two specic areas of the screen as "sample areas".
 The user has to move his hand in the frame so that it covers the two sample areas.
-When the "S" key is pressend on the keyboard, the program saves the images contained in the sample areas, makes an average of the colors and then uses those two averaged colors as lower and higher thresholds to find the user's skin.
+When the `S` key is pressend on the keyboard, the program saves the images contained in the sample areas, makes an average of the colors and then uses those two averaged colors as lower and higher thresholds to find the user's skin.

 This solution is extremely simple and could be impoved in many ways.
 For example accuracy could be improved by taking more samples over time, to account for noise and light variations.